csx11/CS26L-Final-Laboratory-Examination/README.md

 - **vocab_tab.py** - Specialized class for vocabulary management functionality
 - **main.py** - Application entry point that initializes the database and applies styling
 - **style.qss** - External stylesheet for consistent and professional UI styling

-The code is organized with clear separation of concerns:
-- Database layer abstracted for easy maintenance
-- UI components modularized for reusability
-- Consistent naming conventions (PEP 8 compliant)
-- Comprehensive comments and docstrings
-- Error handling and user feedback throughout

 ---